ilyakrasavin/OSM-Greater-Vancouver/README.md

     ### Example:
-    This code will make 'Nightlife' suggestions related to path (images) stored in ./UserWalk directory.<br>
+    This code will provide 'Nightlife' suggestions related to a path (images) stored in ./UserWalk directory.<br>
-    User prefers to see pubs and bars, thus passes them as hints.
+    User prefers to see _pubs_ and _bars_ in a _walking_ distance, thus passes it as hints.

         python3 main.py night walk pub bar